Online evaluations in AI Configs

 Online evaluations add automated quality checks to AI Configs.
 Each evaluation produces a score between 0.0 and 1.0.
 Higher scores indicate better results from the attached judge.

-A judge is an AI Config that uses an evaluation prompt to score responses from another AI Config.
 When a variation generates a model response, LaunchDarkly runs the attached judge in the background.
+The judge uses its evaluation prompt to score the response.

 1. The primary AI Config generates a model response.